29 new COVID cases at IIT Jodhpur | Education

-As many as 29, including 25 students, were tested positive for COVID-19 at IIT Jodhpur, taking the total number of coronavirus cases reported at the campus to 225, authorities said.
+Twenty-nine people, including 25 students, tested positive for COVID-19 at IIT Jodhpur, taking the total number of coronavirus cases at the campus to 225, authorities said.

 He said the last semester of the trimester ended on May 7 and the activities were now taking place online as the courses have been completed.